 Plain English Breakdown

-The official source material does not provide additional details on why these institutions need death certificates.
+The official source material does not provide additional details on the specific requirements for confirming an applicant's status as a federally insured bank or credit union, nor does it explain why these institutions need access to death records.

 Death Certificates for Financial Institutions